DREAMS is committed TO REDUCING HIV among adolescent girls and young women

 Why Adolescent Girls and Young women?

-Despite considerable progress in the overall global HIV/AIDS response, gender and age disparities in high-HIV burden sub-Saharan African countries remain almost unchanged.
 Girls and young women account for 74 percent of new HIV infections among adolescents in sub-Saharan Africa.
-The 10 DREAMS countries (Kenya, Lesotho, Malawi, Mozambique, South Africa, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe) account for more than half of all the new HIV infections that occurred among adolescent girls and young women globally in 2015.
+The 10 DREAMS countries (Kenya, Lesotho, Malawi, Mozambique, South Africa, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe) accounted for more than half of all the new HIV infections that occurred among adolescent girls and young women globally in 2016.

 This must change.